Dj-Polyester/AI-Book/README.md

 # AI-Book
-Repository for the files of the book
+Repository for the files of the book (WIP)